-Further/ Higher Education Employment Other English, Teaching, Journalism, Law, History, Politics, Classics, Media & TV, editorial work, Media, Film, Current Affairs.
-Covers a range of highly enabling skills, supremely applicable in future pathways.
+Further/ Higher Education Employment Other English, Teaching, Journalism, Law, Teaching, Law, Journalism, Media & Covers a range of highly enabling History, Politics, Classics, Media, Film, TV, editorial work, research & skills, supremely applicable in future Current Affairs. investigation. pathways.

 "Not only is the subject enjoyable and challenging, but there is an inherent quality and depth to the student who has committed to studying literature at such a rigorous level: you will emerge with an extremely marketable skill-set."